ODOV: Benchmark the Open-Domain Open-Vocabulary Object Detection: The Proposed Baseline Method

 \subsection{Domain-Agnostic Category Prompt (DAPmt)}

 VLMs such as CLIP associate the visual images with text captions through large-scale pre-training.
 CLIP based open-scene detection has achieved high accuracy on multiple datasets, utilizing the manually crafted prompts (\eg, `a photo of \{\}') as the text prompts.
-Such simple prompts are easy to obtain, but can not make full use of the VLMs, which is especially highlighted in the OSOV setting since the same category of object from different domains shows various characteristics.
+Such simple prompts are easy to obtain, but can not make full use of the VLMs, which is especially highlighted in the ODOV setting since the same category of object from different domains shows various characteristics.
 Some recent works~\cite{gu2021open,zhong2022regionclip,kuo2022f,wu2023clipself,bangalath2022bridging} manually design the prompt templates considering the dataset characteristics.
 For example, using templates like `a black-and-white photo of \{\}' or `a rainy photo of \{\}', which are time-consuming and also difficult to generalize to other datasets.

-Although various learnable and automated prompt generation methods~\cite{feng2022promptdet,li2023desco,du2024lami,jin2024llms,kim2024retrieval} have been proposed, they typically rely on generic category descriptions, overlooking the representation of category-specific attributes and the disentanglement of style information, as their focus remains on conventional OVD tasks.
+Although several learnable and automated prompt generation methods~\cite{feng2022promptdet,li2023desco,du2024lami,jin2024llms,kim2024retrieval} have been proposed, they often rely on generic category descriptions, overlooking category-specific attributes and the style information, as their focus remains on conventional OVD tasks.

-To overcome these challenges and obtain prompts to identify the categories across diverse open domains, we propose a prompting method using large language models (LLMs).
-Specifically, we leverage LLMs to generate category-specific but domain-agnostic attribute descriptions for each category in the dataset, as the Domain-Agnostic Category Prompt (DAPmt).
-Through the LLM, we aim to create detailed text descriptions for each category, allowing them to \textit{incorporate fine-grained details that differentiate other similar categories but are not impacted by specific domains}.
+To address the above challenge of generating low-ambiguity prompts applicable across diverse open domains, we advocate the use of large language models (LLMs) to generate such prompts.
+Specifically, the LLM produces category-specific yet domain-independent attribute descriptions for each category in the dataset, serving as Domain-Agnostic Category Prompt (DAPmt).
+This approach avoids the limitations caused by domain shifts and reduces ambiguities arising from category names through rich attribute descriptions.
+By generating text with fine-grained attributes, it not only enhances the discriminability of similar categories but also preserves generalizability across different domains.